KenjiPcx/Ideator-Inc/README.md

 - **Interactive Office Environment**: Experience a mock office setup where you can interact with different AI agents
 - **Post-Research Interactions**: Chat with agents after their tasks are complete to dive deeper into their findings

+## Output Quality

+I have shared some examples of the output quality in the demo video.
+Judge for yourself.

 ## Technical Stack (NVIDIA LlamaIndex Hack)

 This project leverages cutting-edge AI models and frameworks: